-We will always attempt to ensure that suspensions are for the shortest time necessary and will follow Department for Education guidelines which suggest that a period of 1 - 5 days is often long enough to secure the benefits of exclusion without adverse educational consequences.
+We will always attempt to ensure that suspensions are for the shortest time necessary and will follow Department for Education guidelines which suggest that a period of 1-5 days is often long enough to secure the benefits of exclusion without adverse educational consequences.
 All suspensions must be followed by a reintegration meeting with both student and parents/carers attending.
-These are to discuss the next steps to ensure these behaviours do not happen again.
-The student will also be placed on report card to monitor and support their behaviour on their return.
+These are used to discuss the best way to ensure these behaviours do not happen again.
+The student will also be placed on Pastoral, Head of Year or SLT report card for a period of two weeks to monitor and support their behaviour on their return (Secondary).